fluid-cloudnative/fluid-client-java/docs/TargetDataset.md

 # TargetDataset

+TargetDataset defines the target dataset of the DataLoad
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **name** | **String** | Name defines name of the target dataset |